Have you found yourself settling for less in your life? Or your career? There’s a few reasons you should never settle. First, let’s talk about…

 3. You’ll live with less regret.

 It’s natural to wonder about the “what ifs”.
 What if I’d taken that promotion?
-What if I’d moved to that new city?
+Or moved to that new city?
 What if I’d spent more time with that special person?
-What ifs will accompany you at all of life’s twists and turns, but if you’re striving to be your best, you’ll live with less regret.
-You’ll entertain every possibility as it comes and if you choose not to pursue something, it won’t be out of fear or pessimism – you’ll hold back because you already have plenty of amazing opportunities to explore.
+These questions will accompany you at all of life’s twists and turns, but if you’re striving to be your best, you’ll live with less regret.
+You can entertain every possibility as it comes and if you choose not to pursue something, it won’t be out of fear or pessimism – it will be because you already have plenty of amazing opportunities to explore.